emyu10/bit-mic/Software Engineering Principles/Revision.md

 2. **Maintainability**:
     - A failed equipment, machine or system can be restored to its normal operable state within a given timeframe.
 3. **Flexibility**: Ability to change or changed according to the situation.

-## Characteristics of the Software as a Process
-> not found

-## Characteristics of the Software as a Product
-> not found

 ---